Raymond VI of Toulouse

-Raymond VI (Ramon; 27 October 1156 – 2 August 1222) was Count of Toulouse and Marquis of Provence from 1194 to 1222.
+Raymond VI (Ramon or Raimon; 27 October 1156 – 2 August 1222) was Count of Toulouse and Marquis of Provence from 1194 to 1222.
 He was also Count of Melgueil (as Raymond IV) from 1173 to 1190.
 Raymond's conflicts with Pope Innocent III over his tolerance of the Cathars led into his excommunication and the beginning of the Albigensian Crusade.

 Early life

 Raymond was born at Saint-Gilles, Gard, the son of Raymond V and Constance of France.
 His maternal grandparents were Louis VI of France and his second wife Adélaide de Maurienne.
 His maternal uncles included Louis VII of France.
 In 1194 he succeeded his father as count of Toulouse.
 He immediately re-established peace with both Alfonso II of Aragon and with the Trencavel family.

+Patron of the Arts

+Count Raimon VI of Toulouse was the most powerful patron of troubadours in the South of France.
+He was a known friend of Raimon de Miraval, with whom he exchanged the reciprocal pseudonym Audiart.